BIGJRA/BIGJRA.github.io/rejuv.md

 Hidden out here are 3 *TinyMushrooms.*

 Talk to the well and pull up the doll.
 Talk to it to get a *Light Ball.*
-Not the greatest reward in the world, but we’ll be able to do more here later.
+Not the greatest reward in the world, but we'll be able to do more here later.
 With all that said and done, return to GDC.

 With Nightmare Medallion in hand, enter the penthouse, and sleep in your